 - Demonstrated financial commitment to the Corporation, including regular monetary giving to the annual budget adopted by the Congregation.

 - Tenure.
 Members of the Board of Trustees shall not serve more than two (2) consecutive three (3) year terms but may be renominated after at least a one (1) year break at the end of the second term.

 4.03.
 Nomination of Trustees.
 The Chairperson of the Board of Trustees shall annually appoint a Nominating Committee of not more than six (6) members.
 Such appointment to the Nominating Committee is subject to ratification by the Board of Trustees:

-b.
-The Congregation shall be notified in the December newsletter of nominees for Trustees.
+- The Congregation shall be notified in the last month of the prior fiscal year of nominees for Trustees.

-c.
-Three (3) or more members of the Congregation may petition the Nominating Committee to place a name or names in nomination for the position of Trustee by delivering in writing to the Chairperson of the Nominating Committee the proposed name or names.
-This must be done at least two (2) weeks prior to the annual meeting of the Congregation.
+- Three (3) or more members of the Congregation may petition the Nominating Committee to place a name or names in nomination for the position of Trustee by delivering in writing to the Chairperson of the Nominating Committee the proposed name or names.
+This must be done no later than 4 weeks prior to the annual meeting of the Congregation.

 4.04.
 Election of the Board of Trustees.
 A person who meets the qualification requirements to be a trustee outlined in 4.02c. and who has been approved by the Board of Trustees may be elected as a trustee.
 Trustees shall be elected by a majority vote at the Annual Congregational Meeting, or, when filling a vacancy, as provided in 4.05. below.